Wan Kuok-koi: Early life and education

-Wan had a tough childhood, growing up in the slums of Macau and fighting for his life on the streets before rising through the ranks of the 14K.
-His rise was accelerated by the arrival of another gangster, Ng Wai, whom he began to work for.
-As Wan's position in the 14K got higher, Wai asked him to 'eliminate' his boss, Mo-Ding Ping, an assignment which Wan accepted.
-This provoked a year-long turf war, finally coming to a close when Ping had to flee Macau to avoid a murder charge.
+Career

-Gang war with former associate
+As Wan's position in the 14K got higher, Wai asked him to 'eliminate' his boss, Mo-Ding Ping, an assignment which Wan accepted, which provoked a year-long turf war, ending when Ping had to flee Macau to avoid a murder charge.

-However, tension between the two gangsters grew as Wai grew wary of Wan's high-profile persona.
+Tension grew as Wai grew wary of Wan's high-profile persona.
 Teaming up with rival triad group the Shui Fong, a vicious turf war broke out in 1996 and 1997.
 In early 1997, an unsigned letter was sent to several newspapers in the area.
 It said: "Warning: From this day on it is forbidden to mention Broken Tooth Koi in the press; otherwise bullets will have no eyes, and knives and bullets will have no feelings."

-In 1997 Wan briefly fled Macau to avoid two arrest warrants, one from a new anti-triad law enacted in Macau, and one for drug-trafficking from China.
-However, in August a Portuguese judge cleared Wan of all charges, and unexpectedly retired and moved back to Portugal the very next day.
+In 1997, Wan briefly fled Macau to avoid two arrest warrants, one from a new anti-triad law enacted in Macau, and one for drug-trafficking from China.
+However, in August a Portuguese judge cleared Wan of all charges, and unexpectedly retired and moved back to Portugal the next day.

 Wan then proceeded to attack Wai in public, putting up posters claiming he was a drug trafficker and declaring that anyone visiting Wai's casinos would become his enemy.
 Ultimately, Wan amassed enough power and influence and took over Wai's rackets completely.
 By this time he was earning $6 million a month from his legal gambling establishments.